-- Grass-fed beef cooks much faster than conventional meat.
+- Pasture-raised meat cooks faster than conventional meat.
 Use an instant-read digital thermometer to check your meat's progress towards the temperature of your choice.
-Grass-fed beef can easily get overcooked, if you're not watching temperatures.
+Your meat can easily get overcooked, if you're not watching temperatures.

-- Pasture-raised animals grow strong, and their hard-working muscles develop strong fibers and collagen-rich connective tissue.
-This can lead to toughness in the meat if it's not prepared carefully.
-Mitigate toughness and maximize healthy and unctuous collagen by:
+- Beef and pork grow strong at pasture, and their hard-working muscles develop robust fibers and collagen-rich connective tissue.
+This can lead to toughness in the cuts that come from the workhorse muscles in the shoulders, hips and limbs, which we generally butcher as roasts.
+Mitigate roasts' toughness and maximize healthy, unctuous collagen by:

 - Using a low-and-slow cooking method to allow collagen to break down and melt into meat, and minimizing lean cuts' exposure to high heat